Counsel & Community

 Wednesday Nov 05, 2025

-Episode Summary:In this episode, Sarah Green and Brett Nelson explore the realities of foster care and adoption, from the licensing process to the emotional challenges and legal complexities.
+Episode Summary:In this episode, Sarah Green, Certified High-Conflict Divorce Coach and Family Law Non-Attorney Mediator, and Brett A. Nelson, Founding Attorney of Nelson Law Group, PC, explore the realities of foster care and adoption, from the licensing process to the emotional challenges and legal complexities.
 Sarah draws from her 15 years of experience as a foster and adoptive parent, while Brett shares the legal perspective on interventions, standing, and adoption-related cases.
 Together, they discuss the misconceptions about foster care, the true motivations of foster parents, and the importance of community support for children in need.

 What You Will Learn in This Episode: